Grants

 Community Security Grants

 These monies are available thanks to the Arthur Eder Family Fund of the Jewish Foundation of Greater New Haven and are made in memory of Arthur and Yvette Eder.
-Rolling Applications, deadline August 3.
+Applications open January 1.
+Deadline is November 13, 2024.

 Talmud Torah Meyuchad